lionelbuh/touchconnectpro/replit.md

 -- Add data column to investor_applications if not exists ALTER TABLE investor_applications ADD COLUMN IF NOT EXISTS data JSONB DEFAULT '{}'::jsonb;

+-- Add bio and profile_image columns to coach_applications table
+ALTER TABLE coach_applications ADD COLUMN IF NOT EXISTS bio TEXT;
+ALTER TABLE coach_applications ADD COLUMN IF NOT EXISTS profile_image TEXT;
 ```

+## Required Supabase Storage Setup

+For coach profile pictures to work, create a storage bucket in Supabase:

+1. Go to Supabase Dashboard > Storage
+2. Click "New bucket"
+3. Name it: `profile-images`
+4. Set it as **Public** (for public URL access)
+5. Add a policy to allow uploads:
+   - Policy name: `Allow authenticated uploads`
+   - Allowed operations: `INSERT`, `UPDATE`, `DELETE`
+   - Target roles: `authenticated`